-We routinely monitor for constituents in your drinking water according to Federal and State laws.
-This table below lists all of the drinking water contaminants that were detected during the period of January 1st to December 31st, 2014.
-In cases where monitoring wasn't required in 2014, the table reflects the most recent results.
-As water travels over the surface of land or underground, it dissolves naturally occurring minerals and, in some cases, radioactive materials and can pick up substances or contaminants from the presence of animals or from human activity; microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm-water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming; pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm-water runoff, and residential uses; organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations and septic systems; radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
-In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
-It's important to remember that the presence of these constituents does not necessarily indicate that the water poses a health risk.
+We routinely monitor for contaminants in your drinking water according to Federal and State laws.
+This table below lists all of the drinking water contaminants that were detected during the period of January 1st to December 31st, 2018.
+In cases where monitoring wasn't required in 2018, the table reflects the most recent results.
+As water travels over the surface of land or underground, it dissolves naturally occurring minerals and, in some cases, radioactive materials and can pick up substances or contaminants from the presence of animals or from human activity; microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm-water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming; pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm-water runoff, and residential uses; organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations and septic systems; radioactive contaminants, which can be regulations that limit the amount of certain contaminants in water provided by public water systems.
+All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
+It's important to remember that the presence of these contaminants does not necessarily indicate that the water poses a health risk.